huabawa/Jalpc/_posts/2017-08-30-AWS-Autotagging-&-AWS-Config-Required-Tags-Tutorial.md

 NOTE: If you choose to use Autotagging, the autotagged resources are EC2 Instances, volumes, snapshots, and Amazon Machine Images (AMIs), as well as RDS instances and S3 buckets.

+## Summary of AWS Autotagging and AWS Config Rule costs:

+According to the AWS Lambda pricing page, "The Lambda free tier includes 1M free requests per month and 400,000 GB-seconds of compute time per month."
+As we will demonstrate in the example calculation of the costs of Autotagging, the costs only become high when you have over 1M requests per month.
+The AWS Config Rule costs approximately $6/month.
+If you would like to know the cost breakdown, please read the rest of this tutorial.

 ## Pros and Cons AWS Autotagging and AWS Config Rule: Required tags

 |Pros                                                  |Cons      |